ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - message_type REQUIRED.
 MUST be the value urn:ietf:satp:msgtype:transfer-commence-msg.

-- session_id REQUIRED: A unique identifier (UUIDv2) chosen earlier
+- session_id REQUIRED: A unique identifier (e.g. UUIDv2) chosen earlier
   by client in the Initialization Request Message.

-- transferContext_id OPTIONAL: An optional identifier (UUIDv2)
+- transferContext_id REQUIRED: A unique identifier (e.g. UUIDv2)
   used to identify the current transfer session at the application layer.

 - hash_transfer_init_claims REQUIRED: Hash of the Transfer Initialization Claims